 Slice cucumbers and set aside.
 Be sure to discard the slice with the blossom end as this is where enzymes are located that can contribute to soggy pickles.

 Place garlic cloves, dried bay leaves, and fresh oak, bay or grape leaves at the bottom of a clean 1/2 gallon mason jar.

 Place sliced cucumbers on top of seasonings.
 Mix sea salt, liquid whey or sauerkraut juice with the quart of water (or a water/vinegar mixture if you prefer a more vinegar flavor to your pickles) into the fermentation brine water and carefully pour over the top of the cucumbers.

-Leave on the counter for 2 days.
+Leave fermented cucumbers on the counter for 2 days.
 After 2 days, remove one cucumber slice with a clean fork and taste.
 If it is crunchy and pleasantly sour, then refrigerate.
 Your pickles are done.
 If not, leave on the counter for another day, tasting each additional day to determine when the pickles taste pleasantly sour and are yet are still crunchy.

-Fermented, pickled cucumbers will last several months in the refrigerator.
+Properly cultured cucumbers, aka probiotic pickles, will last several months in the refrigerator.

 Real Food Fermentation by Alex Lewin

 How to Make Probiotic Sauerkraut

 Can home made kombucha be substituted for the sauerkraut juice?